Rough Wooing: From Solway Moss to Ancrum

 In November 1542, a Scottish army suffered a crushing defeat at the Battle of Solway Moss and James V died soon after.
-He was succeeded by his six-day old daughter, Mary, Queen of Scots.
+He was succeeded by his six-day-old daughter, Mary, Queen of Scots.
 A plan for an English marriage for Mary proposed by the Treaty of Greenwich was conditionally accepted by the Scottish government led by Regent Arran.
 However, Arran was slow to advance the marriage due to strong internal factions favouring an alternative alliance with France and the continuance of the Catholic religion in Scotland.
 The English diplomat Ralph Sadler reported Adam Otterburn's comment on the Scottish opinion of the marriage:

 Our people do not like of it.
 And though the Governor and some of the nobility have consented to it, yet I know that few or none of them do like of it; and our common people do utterly mislike of it.
 I pray you give me leave to ask you a question: if your lad was a lass, and our lass were a lad, would you then be so earnest in this matter? ...
 And lykewise I assure you that our nation will never agree to have an Englishman king of Scotland.
 And though the whole nobility of the realm would consent, yet our common people, and the stones in the street would rise and rebel against it.

 The French-leaning faction of Cardinal Beaton met at Linlithgow in July 1543 to oppose Regent Arran, and signed the "Secret Bond" against the marriage.
 Mary and her mother, Mary of Guise, moved from Linlithgow Palace to the security of Stirling Castle.
 Regent Arran celebrated the Treaty of Greenwich at Holyrood Abbey on 25 August 1543.
-A kind of civil war continued with the Regent opposed by the Douglas faction in the east and Matthew Stewart, 4th Earl of Lennox in the west, with a Battle at Glasgow.
+A kind of civil war continued with the Regent opposed by the Douglas faction in the east and Matthew Stewart, 4th Earl of Lennox in the west, with the Battle of Glasgow.
+In November 1543, Regent Arran besiged Alexander Drummond and members of the Douglas family at the Castle of Dalkeith because of "their affection to England".

-The Scots faced the anger of Henry VIII, after the Parliament of Scotland renounced the Treaty of Greenwich in December 1543.
-Five days later, on 20 December, war was declared in Edinburgh by the messenger Henry Ray, Berwick Pursuivant.
+The Scots faced the anger of Henry VIII, after the Parliament of Scotland renounced the Treaty of Greenwich on 15 December 1543.
+The reason given was that English ships had attacked Scottish merchants.
+On 20 December, war was declared in Edinburgh by the messenger Henry Ray, Berwick Pursuivant.
 Henry VIII released some Scottish noblemen who had been captured at the Battle of Solway Moss on licence, hoping they would build consensus for the royal marriage.
 In March 1544, Henry sent Richmond Herald to the Privy Council of Scotland to demand their return.